DanielLiu1123/classpath-replacer/README.md

   will exclude all versions of `spring-boot` jars and their transitive dependencies.

 - `OVERRIDE`：

-  Override dependencies, add dependencies if not exist, otherwise replace the existing dependency with the specified version.

   **`Override` has the same behavior as `ADD`**, separate `ADD` and `OVERRIDE` just for clearer semantic expression.